-Corticosteroid injections have provided relief to many people who suffer from carpal tunnel syndrome.
+Our team offers injections to help reduce the pain and numbness.
+Injections are extremely successful and recommended before a patient resorts to surgery.
+Injections are a low cost and low risk option that can help many people.
+Corticosteroid injections have provided relief to many people suffering from carpal tunnel syndrome.
 These injections reduce pain and swelling, often for long periods of time.
-One in three people who have had carpal tunnel syndrome, treated with corticosteroids, reports relief without any further treatment.
+One in three people who have had carpal tunnel syndrome who got treated with corticosteroids, reports relief without any further treatment.

 However, for some cases, surgery may be the only way to find relief.
 Surgery can be performed through open surgery methods or endoscopic methods.
 These surgeries are designed to relieve pressure on the median nerve when other treatments aren’t effective.
 Surgery for carpal tunnel syndrome is a last resort.
 Contact Clearway Pain Solutions to schedule a consultation to get relief from carpal tunnel syndrome.